Meeco/js-sdk/packages/cli/README.md

 Refresh tokens for Keystore and Vault for the given user.
 Outputs an Authorization config file for use with future commands.

 ```
-Refresh tokens for Keystore and Vault for the given user.
-Outputs an Authorization config file for use with future commands.

 USAGE
   $ meeco users:login